RESEARCH STARTER

 - Summary: A vast, intact swamp forest, one of the largest on the planet, contains many large mammals but is not particularly high in species diversity.

-The Congolian Swamp Forests biome of Central Africa stretches from the eastern Republic of the Congo across the Democratic Republic of the Congo (DRC) to encompass 47,880 square miles (124,000 square kilometers), including the central Congo Basin and some of the Congo River's largest tributaries.
+The Congolian Swamp Forests biome of Central Africa stretches from the eastern Republic of the Congo across the Democratic Republic of the Congo (DRC) to encompass 47,880 square miles (124,000 square kilometers), including the central Congo Basin and some of the Congo River’s largest tributaries.
 The topography is a large alluvial plain called the Cuvette Congolaise, thought by some researchers to have lain under a lake at one time.
-It is generally agreed the swamp forests retreated to along the river's edge during colder, drier Pleistocene ice ages and expanded during warmer, wetter periods.
+It is generally agreed that the swamp forests retreated to along the river’s edge during colder, drier Pleistocene ice ages and expanded during warmer, wetter periods.

 Essential Vegetation